 In any communications failure, when a hospital or other must rely on other-than-normal means of communications to relay information for treatment and other covered purposes, HIPAA and other government regulations are not a hindrance.
 Indeed, to not make use of special communications resources such as Amateur Radio, when available, might ultimately cause even greater problems for the hospital and the patients that it cares for.

-In the Photo: HDSCS members set up their equipment and operate shoulder-to-shoulder with staff members at emergency Command Centers and other units within hospitals.
-Before sending any patient information over the air, our operators (including David Curlee KE6IPY shown here) get approval from the Incident Commander, the House Supervisor or other person in charge.
+In the Photo: HDSCS members have set up their equipment and operated shoulder-to-shoulder with staff members at emergency Command Centers and other units within hospitals.
+Before sending any patient information over the air, our operators (including David Curlee KE6IPY shown here) have gotten approval from the Incident Commander, the House Supervisor or other person in charge.

 Copyright ©2008 Joseph and April Moell.
 All rights reserved.
 Republication without permission is prohibited.